tiagodsilva/counterfactuals/README.md

 pip install -e .
 source build.sh
 ```
-Then, load the appropriate data and execute it as the GIF shows.
+Then, load the appropriate data and execute the commands shown in the GIF.
 ![](imgs/widget.gif)